Kansas business owners deal with new Thanksgiving food demands

 “And we started getting numbers in and we are going to be about 100 to 200 turkeys short,” said Hertel.

 “We hope to see more people.
-We are hoping that we could get our numbers as far as how many people will place orders ahead of time and we can prepare or pre-prepare for those things for thanksgiving,” said Co-Owner of Wichita Cheesecake Company, Mark Daniels.
+We are hoping that we could get our numbers as far as how many people will place orders ahead of time and we can prepare or pre-prepare for those things for Thanksgiving,” said Mark Daniels, Wichita Cheesecake Company co-owner.

 Employees at Yoder Meats say they hope customers can pre-order their Thanksgiving meals beforehand, this way they have enough time to pick the items they desire.